Summer is just a few weeks away which means nothing but good things–sunshine & barbecues, flip flops & fireworks and, best of all, family vacations!

 Bike Chicago offers bike rentals (including tandem bikes) and has stations spread throughout the city.
 Biking along Lake Michigan provides some of the best views and outdoor fun, including the fountains at Millennium Park.

 The Museum Campus is a beautiful lakefront area that holds the Shedd Aquarium, the Adler Planetarium, and the Field Museum (home of Sue, the largest most complete T. Rex skeleton!)—and all three are within short walking distance of each other.
-However, seeing everything there is to see at all three locations in one day may prove impossible!
 The Museum of Science & Industry is another don’t-miss Chicago museum experience, packed with family-fun activities, and check out the Art Institute of Chicago to see some of the amazing works.
+However, seeing everything in one day may prove impossible, so plan to stay a few days in the Windy City to fully enjoy all the sites.

 If you plan to hit up several museums, consider investing in a CityPASS Chicago to save up to 53% on admission.
 (It’s truly a great deal if you’re a museum-loving family.)
 Also be sure to check out this awesome list of FREE museum days !